Tennyx/ez_distribution/README.md

          },
 ```

+Save your changes.
 In addition to creating a centralized location for all your station specs/delivery data, this JSON object will also power the automation in this package.
 Here we have an example of 2 TV stations (Spectrum and WGRZ) and 1 distribution company (Extreme Reach).
 The metadata for each is imperative to how the script creates files and how the HTML files display the data.
 I'll break down each category as follows:

 * **'slate'** : Enter an integer here that represents the total length of the slate.
 * **'pre-slate**' : Enter an integer here that represents the total length of black needed before the slate.